DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/README.md

 4. Implement Wizard Step Create/ Update (Part2) [here](/04_ImplementWizardStep1Part2.md)

    Part two includes implementing the creation of a new import with a flow.
 Reason is a limitation of the form control that does not return the values for the newly created record.
+For the edit case the standard functionality is sufficient.

 5. **Optional advanced extra task:** Implement approval [here](/05_ImplementApprovalFlow.md)